 A solicitor/conveyancer.
-You'll need to enter the details of the owner's solicitor so we can contact them to verify your ID and process your sale.
+You'll need to enter the details of the owner's solicitor so we can contact them to verify ID and process the sale.

 A licence or passport.
-We don't hold onto this, but our trusted third party specialist (used by many major Australian banks and finance organisations) will use it to verify your ID - which helps to keep you and buyers safe.
+We don't hold onto this, but our trusted third party specialist (used by many major Australian banks and finance organisations) will use it to verify the owner's ID - which helps to keep agents, owners and buyers protected.

 A property video.
-You may choose to upload a video of your property - we recommend a professional videographer.
-A strong video can increase the potential for your property to sell at or above the price you expect.
+You may choose to upload a video of the property - we recommend a professional videographer.
+A strong video can increase the potential for a property to sell at or above the price you expect.

 A floor plan.
 You can do this yourself and it's a great way to help potential buyers better understand the layout of the property.
 Most professional photographers also include this in their package.

 For some great hints and tips for writing your ad from our professional copywriters, click here.